Dentosal/python-sc2/README.md

 **This library (currently) covers only the raw scripted interface.** At this time I don't ident to add support for graphics-based iterfaces.

+**NOTE: This library is still in very early stages, and features are change often.**

 ## Installation

 You'll need Python 3.6 or newer.